 A measure of how well services are delivered by an agency or program.
 Performance measures address issues such as the degree to which services are timely, cost-effective, or in compliance with standards.
 Unlike an indicator, which measures progress toward a broad outcome, a performance measure gauges how well a program is run.
 Examples include percentage of child abuse investigations completed within 24 hours of a report or the amount of child support collected for each dollar spent on child support enforcement.
 (Promising Practices Network)

 The outcome goal in foster care based on the realization of a legal, permanent family relationship for every child and youth.
 As defined in the Child and Family Services Reviews, a child in foster care is determined to have achieved permanency when any of the following occurs: (1) The child is discharged from foster care to reunification with his or her family, either a parent or other relative; (2) the child is discharged from foster care to a legally finalized adoption; or (3) the child is discharged from foster care to the care of a legal guardian.

 A tool used to create a formalized, facilitated process to connect youth in foster care with a supportive adult.
 A permanency pact or pledge provides structure and a safety net for youth.
 It involves a defined and verbalized commitment by both parties to a long-term supportive relationship and provides clarity regarding expectations of the relationship.
-A permanency pact can be helpful particularly for youth who are preparing to transition out of foster care to life on their own.
-(Adapted from the FosterClub.)
+A permanency pact can be helpful particularly for youth who are preparing to transition out of foster care to live on their own.
+(Adapted from FosterClub.)

 A systematic effort to provide long-term continuity in a dependent child's care, as an alternative to temporary foster placements.
 This might be done by facilitating adoption, by establishing clear guidelines for remaining in foster care or by helping the child's family become capable of meeting the child's needs.
 (Adapted from Office of Children & Families in the Courts)